ietf-wg-cellar/matroska-specification/diagram.md

 Figure: Representation of a `SeekHead Element`.

 The `Info Element` contains vital information for identifying the whole `Segment`.
-This includes the title for the `Segment`, a randomly generated unique identifier, and the unique identifier(s) of any linked `Segment Elements`.
+This includes the title for the `Segment`, a randomly generated unique identifier (UID), and the UID(s) of any linked `Segment Elements`.

 ```
 +-------------------------+